Search blog

 Queen of Brighton

-George and Maria spent much of their time in Brighton where Mrs Fitzherbert was treated as queen.
+George and Maria spent much of their time in Brighton where Mrs Fitzherbert was treated like a queen.
 They had separate houses which together formed the heart of fashionable society there.
-Mrs Fitzherbert’s house, Steine House, was a modest residence which boasted a long veranda overlooking the Steine; the Prince of Wales lived at Brighton Pavilion.
+Mrs Fitzherbert’s house, Steine House, was a modest residence which boasted a long veranda overlooking the Steine; the Prince of Wales lived at Brighton Pavilion

 The inconstant prince